“Let us hold fast the confession of our hope without wavering, for he who promised is faithful.”

 Focusing on God alone.

-What about fasting in the book of Acts?
+What about fasting the book of Acts?
 It is mentioned twice (see Acts 13:2, 14:23).
 What we must keep in mind is that Acts is not a book of doctrine but of recorded acts of the apostles.
 It’s a history book of the early church–their actions.
 This is not a letter from an apostle to a church or person for Christian direction.
 In Acts, they were getting their theology of Christ alone, in order.

-Further, if Acts is doctrine to teach and required for church planting, we must all speak a foreign language and have a flame above our head when we’re saved (see Acts 2:1-8).
+Further, if Acts is doctrine to teach and required for church planting, we must all speak a foreign language and have a flame above our heads when we’re saved (see Acts 2:1-8).
 However, Paul informed the Corinthians, “Not everyone speaks in tongues, do they?”
 (See 1 Corinthians 12:30).

 Do you see it, friend?
 Acts isn’t doctrine.
 Sure, we can glean from it, but we have tons of doctrine after this book; after maturity in Christ came to life in the minds, actions, and attitudes of countless Christians.
 We’re all learning and growing, the early church did too.

 Therefore, fasting isn’t doctrine for Christians.
 If you want to fast, fast.
 That’s your prerogative and you’re free.
 But if you’re believing you’ll have a “banner year” because you’re starving yourself, friend, no. God is better to you than that.
-God doesn’t answer your prayers more efficiently because you’re hungry.
+God doesn’t answer your prayers “better” because you’re hungry.
 If that were the case then every time we have a need let’s just not eat until our situation changes.
 Eat.
 It might give you a healthier viewpoint because your blood sugar isn’t low, therefore impacting your brain.

 A prayer for you: Heavenly Father, the Bible instructs us to HOLD FAST rather than fast FOOD, according to the New Covenant.
 Our hope in Jesus is what we’re truly holding fast to!
 No apostle informs us to fast in order to achieve anything with you, nor to appear more holy than others, nor to entertain demons.
 Thank you for this freedom in your Word!
 Right now, I lift up all who are reading this, directly to you.
 Help them to understand that even before the Cross, fasting was all about focusing on you by giving up food for a time.
 Food, festivals, and gatherings were Israel’s primary method of fun and entertainment.
 They were instructed, from time to time, to give this up so they can concentrate on your greatness.
 But you turned the tables!
 You revealed what YOU gave up!
 Actually WHO you gave up–Jesus!
-Help us to focus on Him like you have.
+Help us to focus on Him, like you have.
 Amen and amen.
 We love you.

 This devotional is from my upcoming book, The Christian Identity, Volume 3.
 Check out my other bestselling books here!